 “What the hell happened to the car?”

-“Dad, these three high school boys were walking down our street, and one of them had a baseball bat, and Teddy yelled something stupid that made them so mad they came up onto the driveway and just smacked the side mirror with their bat!
-Then, as I was getting ready to call the police, they ran off laughing!
+“Dad!
+It was so weird!
+These three high school boys were walking down our street, and one of them had a baseball bat, and Teddy yelled something stupid that made them so mad, so they came up onto our driveway and just smacked the side mirror with their bat!
+Then, as I was getting ready to call the police, they ran off… laughing!
 It was so scary, dad!”

-Right?
-I had even taken a tiny compact makeup mirror from my new purse and smashed it right underneath the side mirror of the car to make it look real.
-I really thought nothing wrong with this excuse at the time.
+(Right?
+I had even taken a tiny compact mirror from my new purse and smashed it right underneath the car’s side mirror to make it look real.
+I really thought nothing wrong with this excuse at the time.)

-Similar to the way they used to mark their liquor bottles to make sure we weren’t drinking while they went out.
-Out drinking.
+Similar to the way they used to mark their liquor bottles to make sure we weren’t drinking while they went out…with their friends…for drinks.
 I mean, that was a no-brainer until they realized one Christmas that the ol’ BV & Coke wasn’t as potent per usual.
-They figured out we added water to get those lines to match up and it worked like a charm for a while.
+They figured out we added water to get those lines to match up, and it worked like a charm for a while.
 We were bad kids, but you know what they say,

 – Rose Cherin (2008)